Greens Powders Are The Secret To Getting More Veggies: Here's How To Pick One

 Some greens powders use a combination of these methods to get their finished product.
 That's because dehydrating the whole vegetable can have a stronger taste that's off-putting to some.
 On the other hand, the juice from fruits and vegetables tends to be a bit sweeter.

 Even if you have the best intentions to eat a large variety of greens every day, according to statistics, it's likely that you're falling short.
-It's a lot easier to add a scoop of greens powder that contains a combination of 40 different vegetables, fruits, sea vegetables, and superfoods to your smoothie than it is to eat all of that in whole form.
-But, of course, the important thing is what these nutrients do in your body.
+Adding a scoop of greens powder that contains a combination of 30 different vegetable, fruit, botanical, fiber, and superfood ingredients to your smoothie elevates your nutrition game overall.*

 Support hormone balance*